-Last time we were in Monteverde we decided to spontaneously go on a night walk.
-If you don’t know, there are several companies which host a Monteverde Night Walk and you are almost guaranteed to see lots of animals.
+Last time we were in Monteverde we spontaneously decided to go on a night walk.
+If you don’t know, there are several companies which host a Monteverde night walk and you are almost guaranteed to see lots of animals.
 We were a bit hesitant about it because we are pretty tired and it had been off and on raining all day, but in the end, we put on our rain gear and waited for the shuttle to pick us up.

 Important Info About the Monteverde Night Walk

 There are several companies who run Monteverde night tours.
 TripAdvisor has a complete list here.

 We went with Santamaria Night Walk, but not because we think they are the best (although they were good).
 We had done zero research and just went spontaneously.

 Most walks start sometime between 6pm and 8:30 pm.

 Most walks cost $25 and include transportation from your hotel.
 I would not pay more than $25.

 We didn’t bring any bag with us because we wanted to move easily and we didn’t know how rainy it would be.